rvrnjn594/high-level-design/08-load-balancers/01-introduction.md

 > Millions of requests could arrive per second in a typical data center.
 To serve these requests, thousands (or a hundred thousands) servers work together to share the load of incoming requests.
 >
-> **NOTE:** Here, it's important that we consider how the incoming requests will be divided among all teh available servers.
+> **NOTE:** Here, it's important that we consider how the incoming requests will be divided among all the available servers.
 >
 > A load balancer (LB) is the answer to the question.